There are 315 parts to OSHA 1910.179. Don’t face them on your own.

 Periodic Testing: Monthly to 12-Month Intervals

 OSHA 1910.179(j)(3) mandates complete inspections of every crane system in addition to the items outlined in section (2).
-D&S Hoist and Crane offers two types of periodic testing designed to satisfy the strict
+D&S Hoist and Crane offers two types of periodic testing designed to satisfy the strict requirements of OSHA or ASME.
+Level One Inspections are based on provisions established by OSHA; Level Two Inspections meet the guidelines of ASME.

 The intervals for these inspections are determined in part by factors like duty cycles and the conditions of the operating environment.